 Should Data Protection be a Concern in Collaboration Apps?

 If you’re looking for a collaboration tool but are concerned about data integrity and security, you’re not alone.
 A user survey of popular cloud-based apps like Dropbox, Google, and iCloud reported that 40% list security of their information as the chief concern about using a cloud environment.
 In fact, these days data security is on everyone’s mind, and for good reason.
 Data is the lifeblood for most businesses, and each year sees data breaches that escalate wildly in scope.
 So far in 2018, we’ve already seen 150 million users affected by the Under Armour/MyFitnessPal leak.
 This is a trend that shows no signs of slowing down.
 In that light, how does Microsoft Teams data security really fare?
 Which features make it more – or less – secure than competitors such as Slack, or Workplace from Facebook?
 Do these Microsoft Teams features follow security best practices?
+We’ve compiled a list of six native security features to get you going with the basics of Microsoft Teams security.

 From the list of built-in security features to the customization options allowing end-users to set their own security protocols, Microsoft Teams security is equipped with a variety of ways to ensure that data stays safe.
 In addition to these features, organizations can follow and implement Microsoft Teams security best practices to help ensure that their data is secure.